 Manufacturing defects can cause serious injuries.
 Examples of manufacturing defects that might cause significant injuries and damages are listed below.

-- A tire that bursts while driving because of sidewall separations.
+- A tire that bursts while driving because of sidewall separations

-- A bicycle that is missing brake pads.
+- A bicycle missing brake pads

-- Cold medicine that contains a harmful substance.
+- Cold medicine containing a harmful substance

 This type of product liability involves a product design that is essentially flawed and dangerous to the user.
 To build a successful design defect case, you must prove that the product is somehow defective because of a design issue rather than a manufacturing problem.

-Some examples of design defects include the following.
+Some examples of design defects include the following:

-- A curling iron that gets too hot and causes burns.
+- A curling iron that gets too hot and causes burns

-- A microwave that catches fire when used.
+- A microwave that catches fire when used

 As with manufacturing defects, you must be able to link your injury to the actual product and eliminate the possibility that your use of the product or your actions caused you to be harmed.